dnajd/load_runner/README.md

 ## Concurrency

-To run the threads in a truely concurrent fashion across multiple processors you'll need to use this in a JRuby environment.
+To run the threads in a truely concurrent fashion across multiple processors you must:
+ * Add LoadRunner Gem to your GemFile
+ * Then set your project up to use JRuby.

  I use RBEnv so I run the following commands from the project folder:

  	rbenv install jruby-1.7.3
  	rbenv local jruby-1.7.3

 ## Contributing